Takeaways in this post:

 can secure Telegram compliance and archiving

-But Isn't Telegram Encrypted?
+Isn't Telegram Secure Because it’s Encrypted?

-Widely considered to be one of the most secure messaging apps in the world, Telegram messenger security is a cut above the rest.
-However, even encrypted mobile chat apps are subject to security and regulatory compliance concerns.
+Even encrypted mobile chat apps are subject to security and regulatory compliance concerns.
 With the ability to host large groups (up to 200,000 users) and large file sizes (up to 1.5 GB), Telegram users remain vulnerable to spear-phishing, ransomware, and cyber-espionage attacks through link and file sharing, as well as the threat of data loss and compliance risks.

 Malware, Cyber-espionage, and Spear-phishing

 Digital currency traders and financial service providers have seen the value of Telegram for enterprise purposes.
-However, theirs is a heavily regulated industry, and a lack of adequate controls can result in serious compliance risk exposure.
+However, theirs is an increasingly regulated industry, and a lack of adequate controls can result in serious compliance risk exposure.
 Users may intentionally or accidentally share customer PII or engage in conversations that violate regulatory compliance.
 Because of this, customers have approached us and asked how to use Telegram for business compliantly and securely.
 We developed our solution to help them reduce these risks and ensure legal readiness by storing full conversations in a searchable archive with audit trails for every action.

 Enabling Telegram App for Business Use with Robust Security and Compliance

-- Capture Telegram content in real-time
+- Capture Telegram content in native format, including deleted content